seb-link/Terminal/README.md

 # Terminal
 Terminal

-an useless Terminal by Seb-Link
+Terminal by Seb-Link

+like a mini OS